Kihyun11/MoonNet/README.md

 Be careful, these directories are partially right up to the folder named ultralytics.
 The exact directories will vary based on the installation.
 Once the directories are sorted, such files should be replaced with the corresponding files in the repository in order to set the exact environment as this project. yolov8.yaml file updates the new backbone, (tasks.py, conv.py, init.py) updates the two new module called "conv_SEBlock" and "conv_CBAM" and finally loss.py updates new gamma value for focal loss function.
+If you installed different version of ultralytics other than 8.0.222, you need to manually modify the above files in order to set the exact environment.
+This is manually guided in the next sections, however, manual changes might not work for the latest version.
+In that case make sure you install the version 8.0.222.

-### 1) Hyper parameter tuning
+### 1) Hyper parameter tuning (Manual setting)
 Image size setting - In this project, image size of 867 was selected for the optimal training and thus imgsz parameter is set to 867
 ```python
 from ultralytics import YOLO